Welcome to a step-by-step guide to using the Advanced LORIOT Network Ranger application.

 The Advanced Network is able to store your historical GPS data up the limits defined during the installation or provided by the LORIOT infrastructure.
 The time picker allows you to load historical data into the application

-For performance reasons, the application will only show the 100 latest transmissions after the initial load of the dashboard.
+The application will show the 100 latest transmissions after the initial load of the dashboard.
 To load more transmission simply click the "Load older transmissions" button in the left corner of the dashboard.

 The Advanced Network Ranger allows users to download the data loaded in the application as CSV-file.
 To trigger the download use the following button in the menu bar.